Travis Wall: Post-SYTYCD

 In 2010, Wall choreographed several numbers for the VMA's.

 In 2011, Wall choreographed a floor exercise routine for Olympic All-Around Champion Nastia Liukin which she will use to try to earn a spot on the 2012 Olympic USA Gymnastics team.

 Wall will be starring in a new reality show "All the Right Moves" with Teddy Forance, Nick Lazzarini, and Kyle Robinson.
 The four men are launching their own dance company called Shaping Sound.

-Wall has appeared twice on RuPaul’s Drag Race, first in the season 5 episode “Why It Gotta Be Black, Swan?” to choreograph a ballet based on the life of RuPaul, and most recently in the season 11 episode “Draglympics” to choreograph routines for an Olympics-like challenge.
+Wall has appeared twice on RuPaul's Drag Race, first in the season 5 episode "Black Swan: Why It Gotta Be Black?" to choreograph a ballet based on the life of RuPaul, and later the season 11 episode "The Draglympics" to choreograph routines for an Olympics-like challenge.
+Wall also appeared on the RuPaul's Drag Race All Stars episode "All Stars Supergroup" in 2016.

 Wall has appeared in two episodes of Dallas Cowboys Cheerleaders: Making the Team in seasons 13 and 14 to choreograph routines for the Dallas Cowboys Cheerleaders training camp candidates.

-In 2018, Wall has appeared in a video against homophobia, dancing on This is me from The Greatest Showman while Shoshana Bean is singing.
+In 2018, Wall has appeared in a video against homophobia, dancing to This is me from The Greatest Showman while Shoshana Bean is singing.

-In 2019, Wall choreographed the Off-Broadway musical “The Wrong Man” which debuted at the MCC theater, featuring Joshua Henry.
+In 2019, Wall choreographed the Off-Broadway musical "The Wrong Man" which debuted at the MCC theater, featuring Joshua Henry.

 Wall was removed from the dance company Break the Floor (BTF) in 2021 after allegations that he had engaged in sexually inappropriate behavior.
-BTF said in a statement on Instagram that “Travis will not be traveling with BTF until we’ve had the opportunity for a third-party to look into these allegations.”
+BTF said in a statement on Instagram that "Travis will not be traveling with BTF until we've had the opportunity for a third-party to look into these allegations."
 Wall has denied the accusations.